raddinet/raddi-builds-windows/README.md

 * **release**
   - small executables, need libraries from https://github.com/raddinet/raddi-redist-windows
-  - lower memory usage as the DLLs and MSVCRT are shared in memory
+  - lower disk/memory usage as the DLLs and MSVCRT are shared both on disk and in memory
-  - allows replacing provided DLLs with custom built or official ones if you don't trust those provided above
+  - allows for replacing/upgrading DLLs with custom built or official ones if you don't trust those provided above
   - Windows Vista or newer is required

 * **portable**